Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Cardiac nuclear imaging measures the flow of blood in your heart at rest and then during exercise.
-The images are compared to determine whether there are any blockages in the arteries or if there has been a prior heart attack.
+The images are compared to determine whether there are any blockages in the arteries, changes in blood flow or oxygen supply from resting to the stressed state, areas of scar tissue, or if there has been a prior heart attack.
 It also measures how well the heart muscle squeezes and pumps.
-The test is also sometimes called a “perfusion scan” or a "SPECT MPI" (single photon emission computed tomography myocardia perfusion imaging).
-For the scan, a safe amount of radioactive matter called “tracer” is delivered into the bloodstream.
+The test is also sometimes called a “perfusion scan” or a "SPECT MPI" (single photon emission computed tomography myocardial perfusion imaging).
+For the scan, a small amount of radioactive material called “tracer” is delivered into the bloodstream.
 A special camera then scans the tracer in the blood as it flows through the heart muscle.
 Areas of the heart that have good blood flow absorb the tracer.
 Areas that are not getting enough blood will not absorb the tracer.
-This can be a sign of a blocked artery or damage from a heart attack.
+This can be a sign of a blocked artery, vessel narrowing, or any area of the heart not receiving blood, perhaps as a result of damage from a heart attack.
 The tracer leaves your body within hours.
 This test can be done in a hospital or test center.

 The entire test will take a few hours.
 For best results, prepare for your test as directed.

-When you schedule the test, be sure to tell your doctor about any medications you take.
+When you schedule the test, be sure to tell your healthcare provider about any medicines you take.
 Ask if you should stop taking any of them the day of the test.

-Don’t eat or drink for 4-6 hours before the test.
-Sips of water are okay.
+Don’t eat or drink for 4 to 6 hours before the test.
+Sips of water are OK.

 On the day of the test, dress for comfort.
-Wear a two-piece outfit, top and bottoms.
+Wear a 2-piece outfit, top and bottoms.
 Be sure to wear walking shoes.

 You may be asked to change into a hospital gown from the waist up.

-You will be attached to EKG and blood pressure monitors.
+You will be attached to EKG, which monitors your heart rhythm, and blood pressure monitors.
 An IV (intravenous) line will be started in your arm.

 At some point, scanning pictures will be taken while you rest.
 This may be done before you exercise or you may be asked to return for resting scans later that day or the next.